ananswam/cribbage-grid/README.md

 ## Rules

 You are P1 and the CPU is P2.
 You take turns placing the next card in the deck (shown at the top left) onto the 5x5 grid, by simply clicking on the space that you would like to place the card into.
-On the CPU's turn, you can click the button at the bottom to do the next CPU move, which will make it your turn again.
+The CPU will then move automatically, making it your move again.
+You can also disable the CPU and play against a friend sharing a device.

 Each round of the game consists of filling up the 5x5 grid with cards.
 At the end of the round, whoever has more points gets the difference added to their total points at the top, while the loser gets zero.
 Another round then begins.